DL 254

 Ultimately, students will go back to school, but not back to normal.

-This primer from Good Housekeeping shares the four risks to consider as you prepare for back-to-school.
-School and classroom size, population density, local rates of COVID-19 transmission, and greatly influences the likelihood of your child getting sick.
+This primer from Good Housekeeping shares the four risks to consider as you prepare for back-to-school: school and classroom size, population density, local rates of COVID-19 transmission, and age of students.

 On a Thursday afternoon in January, Robert Julian-Borchak Williams was in his office at an automotive supply company when he got a call from the Detroit Police Department telling him to come to the station to be arrested.
 His case combines flawed technology with poor police work, illustrating how facial recognition can go awry.

-Last year, a 25-year-old Detroit man was wrongly accused of a felony for supposedly reaching into a teacher’s vehicle, grabbing a cellphone and throwing it, cracking the screen and breaking the case.
+Last year, a 25-year-old Detroit man was wrongly accused of a felony for supposedly reaching into a teacher's vehicle, grabbing a cellphone and throwing it.

 What's happening in Detroit should be a wakeup call for the nation.
 We can't stop police violence without ending police surveillance.

-Rooted in discredited pseudoscience and racist eugenics theories that claim to use facial structure and head shape to assess mental capacity and character, automated facial-recognition software uses artificial intelligence, machine learning, and other forms of modern computing to capture the details of people’s faces and compare that information to existing photo databases with the goal of identifying, verifying, categorizing, and locating people.
+Rooted in discredited pseudoscience and racist eugenics theories that claim to use facial structure and head shape to assess mental capacity and character, automated facial-recognition software uses artificial intelligence, machine learning, and other forms of modern computing to capture the details of people's faces and compare that information to existing photo databases.

 Civil rights groups say company did not commit to concrete plan to address hate speech and misinformation.
 Facebook thinks that just showing up is part of the solution.